davidandrzej/davidandrzej.github.io/_posts/2020-07-24-proddev-graph.markdown

 * train predictive machine learning (ML) models to optimize email personalization
 * do all of the above from their mobile device.

-Of course none of this comes for free.
+None of this comes for free.
 All the additional code has to be designed, written, tested, bugfixed, deployed, and monitored.
 Weighing these costs against the expected benefits of the resulting features is one of the principal tasks of product development.

 ### Dependency structure

-However there also exists an underlying dependency structure among these enhancements.
-It is unlikely that you can successfully ship "real-time dashboards" before building "basic charting", and training ML models will require being able to integrate your click data with other data sources for feature generation.
-How can we incorporate this additional complexity into our planning and decision-making?
+There also exists an underlying dependency structure among these enhancements.
+Like a [strategy game tech tree](https://en.wikipedia.org/wiki/Technology_tree), it is unlikely that you can successfully ship _real-time dashboards_ before building _basic charting_, and training ML models will require being able to integrate your click data with other data sources for feature generation.
+How can we incorporate these constraints into our planning and decision-making?

 ## Put a graph on it

-Just as someone with a hammer sees all problems as nails, a Computer Science (CS) background can lead a person to perceiving all problems as amenable to a _graph_-based approach, which is exactly what we'll do here.
-Let $G=(V,E)$ be a _directed acyclic graph_ (DAG) representing our product roadmap, where vertices (or nodes) $v \in V$ correspond to features or capabilities (such as "basic charting") and their incoming edges $e \in E$ correspond to the aforementioned dependency structure.
-For example, if $v_{b}$ "real-time dashboarding" requires $v_a$ "basic charting", we can represent it with a directed edge $(v_a, v_b)$:
+Just as someone with a hammer sees all problems as nails, a Computer Science (CS) background can lead to perceiving all problems as amenable to _graph_-based approaches, which is exactly what we'll do here.
+Let $G=(V,E)$ be a _directed acyclic graph_ (DAG) representing our product roadmap, where vertices (or nodes) $v \in V$ correspond to features or capabilities (such as _basic charting_) and their incoming edges $e \in E$ correspond to the aforementioned dependency structure.
+For example, if $v_{b}$ "real-time dashboarding" requires
+$v_a$ _basic charting_, we can represent it with a directed edge
+$(v_a, v_b)$:

 ![Dependency edge](/assets/img/ab-edge.png){:class="img-responsive" : .center-image}